PurpleBooth/ed-system-search/README.md

     -V, --version    Prints version information

 OPTIONS:
+        --min-docks <COUNT>          Filter the systems that are have less than the given number of docks with room for ships
-        --min-docks-large <COUNT>    Filter the systems that are returned by the number of place with large docks
+        --min-docks-large <COUNT>    Filter the systems that are have less than the given number of docks with room for large ships
 ```